StrongMind/culture/tech_sessions/cohorts/topics/team_working_agreements.md

 * review pull requests in less than 24 hours
 * adhere to definition of done for all user stories
 * only work on what's on the Jira board
+* interation length

-## Garner Contribution and Alignment on Working Agreements
+## Creating and Aligning on Working Agreements

 1. Carve out time to focus
 1. Set the stage